microsoft/fabricrealtimelab/modules/module00.md

 ![Copy Connection String](../images/module00/copyappconnstring.png)

-5. Switch to the Data Science persona.
-On the home page for the persona, click *Import Notebook* and upload the *StockGeneratorNotebook* you downloaded earlier:
+5. Switch to the Data Science workload.
+On the home page for the workload, click *Import Notebook* and upload the *StockGeneratorNotebook* you downloaded earlier:

 ![Import Notebook](../images/module00/importnotebook.png)